Who is Lillith and Why Isn't She in the Bible?

 “Therefore, a hundred of the demons die every day, and therefore, we write the names [of the three angels] on amulets of young children.
 When Lilith sees them, she remembers her oath, and the child is [protected and] healed.”

 Other Jewish sources also refer to Lilith.
 The Gemerah section of the Babylonian Talmud, a rabbinic commentary on Judaism, mentions Lilith various times, often depicting her as the worst example of a rebellious woman or embodying problematic female traits.
-This image is maintained in other sources, with Lilith often described as having children with monsters, manipulating children, and associated with disease and sexual immorality.
+In the Babylonian Talmud, Lilith is depicted as a dangerous demoness and night spirit.
+She is described as having wings and long hair and is associated with harming newborn infants and causing nocturnal emissions in men.
+Lilith is often mentioned in the context of warding off evil spirits and protecting against her malevolent influence.

 Why Isn't Lilith in the Bible?

 Assuming that Isaiah 34’s word “Lilith” isn’t connected to the character Lilith, there are no references to Lilith in the Bible.
 The simple answer to why the Bible doesn’t feature Lilith is that she doesn’t appear in the Book of Genesis, which is the Bible’s account of the earth’s creation and of Adam and Eve.
 Scholars have debated the extent to which Genesis’ creation account is allegorical.
-However, conservative theologians have maintained that Adam and Eve were real people and that the story of Adam and Eve’s sin in the garden of Eden is a historical account.
+However, conservative theologians have maintained that Adam and Eve were real people and that the story of Adam and Eve’s sin in the Garden of Eden is a historical account.

 In contrast to Adam and Eve, Lilith is a folklore character added later.
 The Babylonian Talmud wasn’t written until 300-600 AD, and scholars estimate The Alphabet of ben Sirach was written at the earliest in 700 AD.
-Some scholars have argued that Lilith appears in, or is informed by Ancient Near Eastern mythologies and folklore, such as Lilu, an Akkadian word for a spirit that has demonic associations.
-Regardless of whether Lilith appears in these stories, she has the qualities of a mythological character, rather than a historical person.
+Some scholars have argued that Lilith appears in, or is informed by, Ancient Near Eastern mythologies and folklore, such as Lilu, an Akkadian word for a spirit that has demonic associations.
+Regardless of whether Lilith appears in these stories, she has the qualities of a mythological character rather than a historical person.

-Why Is Lilith Controversial?
+Why is Lilith Important?

-Second, Lilith is part of a larger debate about Abrahamic religions versus Paganism or Neo-paganism.
-Scholars know that Christianity and Judaism both have positive examples of female leadership, but on the popular level, people often characterize Abrahamic religions with controlling women.
-In that context, people sometimes argue that paganism or heretical Christian movements are better because they present different gender roles—female goddesses, sexual liberation, and so forth.
 Dan Brown’s novel The Da Vinci Code plays on this perceived contrast, with certain characters arguing that Gnosticism is female-affirming and that traditional Christianity is sexist.
-Lilith initially seems like a perfect example of this idea, a woman desiring sexual equality who gets punished for it.
+Lilith initially seems like a perfect example of this idea: a woman desiring sexual equality who gets punished for it.
 Looking at the story in context (the fact Lilith bears demon children and is promiscuous) shows she’s not such a clean-cut character.
 The same can be said of many female goddesses in pagan religions (such as Kali, the Hindu goddess of love and death).
 Female mythological and folklore characters are more complex than many realize.
 Understanding Lilith in all her complexity helps us answer and avoid easy stereotypes about paganism and Christianity.

 This article is part of our People from the Bible Series featuring the most well-known historical names and figures from Scripture.
 We have compiled these articles to help you study those whom God chose to set before us as examples in His Word.
 May their lives and walks with God strengthen your faith and encourage your soul.